 The U.S. Federal Bureau of Investigation (FBI) estimates that impersonation attacks have caused global losses of upwards of $5.3 billion.
-In this era, your online brand reputation can be your strongest asset or your most crippling liability.
-Regardless if you spend years building a positive brand reputation or not, one online incident could be all it takes to tarnish your brand reputation.
+In this era, your online brand can be your strongest asset or your most crippling liability.
+Regardless if you spend years building a positive brand or not, one online incident could be all it takes to tarnish your brand and bottom line.
 One of the biggest risks that occur towards your brand is online brand impersonation attacks.
-These attacks come in a number of shapes and forms that require different strategies in place to properly protect, detect, and mitigate the monetary losses as well as the impact on your brand reputation.
+These attacks come in a number of shapes and forms that require different strategies in place to properly protect, detect, and mitigate the monetary losses as well as the impact on your brand.

 In 2018, 73% of companies experienced a phishing attack that resulted in direct losses, a 67% increase from 2017.
 Although click-through rates on phishing emails are at an all-time low of 2.99%, there are still people who are not well versed in how to determine if an email is a phishing attack.
 Companies need to have the proper tools in place to detect phishing attacks before they do irreversible damage.

 Figure 1 shows an example of a phishing attack from the well-known company, Paypal.
 The goal of this phishing attack was to impersonate PayPal in hopes of gathering personally identifiable information (PII) from the victim.
 Clicking on this type of email can also lead consumers to information that misrepresents your brand or give the impersonator access to the recipient’s internal system giving them the opportunity to exploit vulnerabilities.
 Regardless if this email is coming from your company or not, your brand would still see the negative repercussions if one of your customers falls victim to this type of attack.